A shape-based heuristic for the detection of urban block artifacts in street networks: Introduction

-Street network datasets vary significantly in their level of detail and data quality \cite{haklay_how_2010, boeing_street_2022}.
+However, street network datasets vary significantly in their level of detail and data quality \cite{haklay_how_2010, boeing_street_2022}.
 Whether a street network data set is fit for purpose depends to a large extent on the specific application.
 A frequent data processing challenge, common to many street network applications, is to reduce the level of detail from one use case (e.g.~traffic routing) to the other (e.g.~morphological analysis) without losing relevant information or introducing new imprecisions.
 For example, traffic routing applications require adequately represented directionality of edges (street segments) \cite{luxen_real-time_2011}, while studies on urban morphology \cite{venerandi_form_2017, dibble_origin_2019} or on urban air space \cite{badea_limitations_2021, vidosavljevic_metropolis_2021} aim to reflect the space in between buildings and its perceptional configuration and thus do not require the edges to be directed, and do not want transportation geometries like roundabouts included.

-In many cases, deciding which information to keep and which to aggregate is easy for a human, but challenging for an algorithm (see Figure \ref{fig:faceartifacts}).
-This is true both for studies that are concerned with the street network itself and for studies that look at the polygons \textit{enclosed by} the street network, which is a common way of conceptualizing urban blocks in morphology.
-Moreover, the level of detail of the network data set might vary greatly depending on the data source, and a simplification algorithm usually needs to be tailored to the data source, adding further complexity.

-Working with street network data entails not only valuable insights, but also several much-lamented yet unresolved methodological challenges.
-In this article, we aim to tackle one of these challenges related to network simplification and network transformation (from transportation pathways to urban morphology), namely the automated detection of \textit{street network face artifacts}, or short: \textit{face artifacts}.
-We define face artifacts as polygons enclosed by transportation network edges but \textit{not} representing urban blocks (see the section below for more details).
+In such cases, manually deciding which information to keep and which to aggregate is prohibitively time-consuming and therefore not feasible at scale, while implementing an algorithm to automate this decision is a challenging task (see Figure~\ref{fig:faceartifacts}).

+In short, when it comes to automated pre-processing methods for street network data, demand from various fields is high, but supply is currently still low.
+Here, we take a first step towards a fully automated street network simplification method by developing a computationally cheap heuristic for the identification of ``face artifacts'', i.e., polygons that are enclosed by transportation network edges but do not represent urban blocks.
+As described in detail below, face artifacts are a hindrance both for studies that are concerned with the morphology of the street network itself and for studies that investigate the morphology of urban blocks, commonly conceptualized as the polygons \textit{enclosed by} the street network.
+We therefore pose the following research question: